-Since the entire body moves interdependently.
-If there is a muscle imbalance, then another muscle will pick up the slack of the one not doing its job.
-This leads to muscle imbalances, tissue overload, fatigue and injuries.
-Also, if muscles are not given the proper time to recover then, they stay stressed and inflamed.
+Since the entire body moves interdependently, if there is a muscle imbalance, another muscle will pick up the slack of the one not doing its job.
+This leads to muscle imbalances, tissue overload, fatigue, and injuries.
+Also, if muscles are not given the proper time to recover, then they stay stressed and inflamed.
 This, too, may lead to injury.
-Foam rolling may help lead to minimize damage and aid in the recovery.
+Foam rolling can help minimize damage and improve recovery.

-Reasons for foam rolling or muscle detoxification
+Reasons for foam rolling for muscle detox

-• Provides Optimal Length-Tension Relationships: Foam rolling breaks up adhesions and scar tissue.
+- Provides optimal length-tension relationships: Foam rolling breaks up adhesions and scar tissue.